Antynanum:

 (brick-built in an interesting neo-Romanesque style), at the

-top of the Shankill Road (North side) close to Woodvale Park,
+top of the Shankill Road on the N side, close to Woodvale

 stone which was dug up from Shankill graveyard (lower down